Geomagnetically induced current: GIC hazard in pipelines

 Major pipeline networks exist at all latitudes and many systems are on a continental scale.
 Pipeline networks are constructed from steel to contain high-pressure liquid or gas and have corrosion resistant coatings.
 Damage to the pipeline coating can result in the steel being exposed to the soil or water possibly causing localised corrosion.
 If the pipeline is buried, cathodic protection is used to minimise corrosion by maintaining the steel at a negative potential with respect to the ground.
 The operating potential is determined from the electro-chemical properties of the soil and Earth in the vicinity of the pipeline.
-The GIC hazard to pipelines is that GIC cause swings in the pipe-to-soil potential, increasing the rate of corrosion during major geomagnetic storms (Gummow, 2002).
+The GIC hazard to pipelines is that GIC cause swings in the pipe-to-soil potential, increasing the rate of corrosion during major geomagnetic storms.
 GIC risk is not a risk of catastrophic failure, but a reduced service life of the pipeline.